 Great garlic comes from great bulbs of garlic.
 While it might be tempting to cook the most beautiful bulbs of garlic from your supply and plant any scrawny leftovers, it's really worth sacrificing the largest, best, most beautiful cloves for planting.

-If you're buying "seed garlic" in the spring, it's often much harder to find, and more picked-over than in the fall.
 Just source the best seed garlic that you can.
 If you can't find any, there's always the grocery store.
-I know that many, many posts have been written about how worthless it is to plant grocery store garlic, but in truth - I've grown some absolutely beautiful, luscious garlic from grocery store cloves that I used in a pinch.
-Don't skip growing garlic just because you can't get your hands on good "seed garlic."
-Just get some garlic in the ground and give it your best.
+I know that many bloggers have devoted a whole lot of words to how worthless it is to plant grocery store garlic, but in truth--I've grown some absolutely beautiful, luscious garlic from grocery store cloves that I used in a pinch.

 4. Prepare the soil well

-Garlic is a heavy feeder, and it loves loose, well-worked soil.
-Take some time to really prepare your soil deeply.
 Add several inches of good quality compost and thoroughly work it in before planting.
 The extra effort at this step will really pay off.

-5. Plant the garlic cloves with optimal spacing
+5. Plant cloves with optimal spacing

 Traditional spacing typically dictates planting cloves 4-6" apart, in rows 1' apart.
 My favorite spacing, which has always given me exceptional garlic, is planting the cloves 8" apart, in staggered rows that are also 8" apart.
-It's a efficient way to evenly fit as many cloves of garlic as possible into a large raised bed, while giving each plant plenty of space.

 To plant the garlic, you'll need to start be separating each bulb of garlic into separate cloves.
 Each clove will become its own plant.